dorzheh/deployer/README.md

 deployer
 --------

-Deployer is a tool allowing to deploy your application in multiple virtual datacenters and cloud environments
+Deployer is a tool allowing to deploy your application in different virtual datacenters and cloud environments.